brenns10/brennan.io/_drafts/whats-an-internet.md

 rate".
 Basically, you need to know how long each digit lasts.
 Otherwise, how could you tell the difference between 11111, and just 1?
 Making sure that both devices have their clock rates the same, and synchronized, is a difficult task.
-Plus, you might have to agree upon a way that both sides of the connection could send and receive without talking over each other.
-This problem is called the "multiple access problem", and it's an extremely common problem in networking.

-I'm not going to go into the solutions to these problems.
-Each physical layer has its own unique set of problems to address: radio waves are different from copper wires, or fiber optic cables.
+I'm not going to go into the solutions to this problem.
+Each type of physical layer has its own unique set of problems like this to address: radio waves are different from copper wires, or fiber optic cables.
 There could be books written on the solutions to these problems for all the different types of physical layers you could have.
 Suffice to say that, while it's the lowest level of the network, the physical layer is definitely not the easiest one.
 The fact is, none of the layers have easy problems to solve.

 ### The Link Layer